 A city of eastern New York on the Mohawk River northwest of Albany.
-First settled in 1661, it prospered after the opening of the Erie Canal and the coming of the railroad in the early 19th century.
-Its electrical industry dates to the 1880s.
-Population: 61,600.
+Founded by Dutch settlers in 1661, it prospered after the opening of the Erie Canal and the coming of the railroad in the early 1800s and was a center of the electrical industry in the early 1900s.

 Schenectady Sentence Examples

 There is ample water power, and there are manufactures of paper, sash and blinds, fibre, &c.
 From a dam here power is derived for the General Electric Company at Schenectady.

 The first railway in the state and the second in operation in the United States was the Mohawk & Hudson, opened from Albany to Schenectady in 1831.